Home battery costs in Perth: what to expect in 2026

 Further falls are likely but are slowing, similar to solar panels.
 A Perth 10kWh battery at $9,000 installed (after WA incentive) in 2026 may reach $7,000–$7,500 by 2028–2030.
 These falls will modestly improve payback periods but won't transform the economics.

 Perth home battery costs in 2026 range from approximately $5,500 (5kWh) to $13,500+ (10–13.5kWh) installed after the WA Battery Incentive.
-The WA Battery Incentive applies up to $1,300 for 10kWh on the Synergy SSL — Tesla Powerwall 3 is NOT eligible.
+The WA Battery Incentive applies up to $1,300 for 10kWh when paired with an SSL-approved inverter, and which specific inverters qualify shifts as Synergy updates that list, so confirm your exact battery and inverter combination with your installer before you buy.
 Battery-only financial payback at typical Perth usage is approximately 12–18 years, but batteries also provide backup capability and some households achieve better economics through more active self-consumption management.

 Calculate your savings